-Organized by associate curator Colleen Hill, Fairy Tale Fashion featured more than eighty objects placed within dramatic, fantasy-like settings designed by architect Kim Ackert.
+Organized by associate curator Colleen Hill, Fairy Tale Fashion featured more than eighty objects placed within dramatic, fantasy-like settings designed by the architect Kim Ackert.
 Since fairy tales are not often set in a specific time period, Fairy Tale Fashion included garments and accessories dating from the eighteenth century to the present.
 There was a particular emphasis on extraordinary twenty-first-century fashions by designers such as Thom Browne, Dolce and Gabbana, Tom Ford, Giles, Mary Katrantzou, Marchesa, Alexander McQueen, Rick Owens, Prada, Rodarte, and Walter Van Beirendonck, among others.

 The exhibition’s introductory space featured artwork that has played a role in shaping perceptions of a “fairy tale” aesthetic.
 These included illustrations by renowned early twentieth-century artists such as Edmund Dulac, Arthur Rackham, and A. H. Watson.
 Several recent, large-scale photographs from Kirsty Mitchell’s award-winning Wonderland series were also on display.
 This was the first time that Mitchell’s marvelous work—for which she designs and makes all of the elaborate costumes and sets—has been shown in the United States.
 Connections between fashion and storytelling are further emphasized by a small selection of clothing and accessories, including a clutch bag by Charlotte Olympia that resembled a leather-bound storybook.